Acupressure for Children in Treatment for a Childhood Cancer

 You CAN'T join if...

-- Children who meet the above criteria, but whose treating oncologist advises against study participation for physical health, mental health (parent or child) or logistical reasons.
+1) Children/young adults who meet the above criteria, but whose treating oncologist, health care provider, or a study investigator advises against study participation for physical health, mental health (parent or child) or logistical reasons.

 Please contact me about this study